07 Jan 5 Surprising Cervical Cancer Facts You Probably Weren’t Aware Of

 It’s Mainly Caused by HPV

 Cervical cancer is one of the most common cancers among women in the United States.
-It’s mainly caused by HPV (human papillomavirus), which can usually be prevented with the HPV vaccine (will hyperlink to our blog on this) and routine check-ups.
+It’s mainly caused by HPV (human papillomavirus), which can usually be prevented with the HPV vaccine and routine check-ups.

 Cervical Cancer is a “Slow-Growing” Cancer